17xande/pi-player/README.md

 Restart=on-failure
 RestartSec=10
-# There’s a but in the current implementation of systemd in the raspberry
+# There’s a bug in the current implementation of systemd in the raspberry
 # pi, so for now use StartLimitInterval instead of StartLimitIntervalSec
 #StartLimitIntervalSec=60
 StartLimitInterval=60